olmesm/better-cypress-axe/README.md

 ## Who is this for?

 - You're battling with a [Webpack setup issue].
+- You want custom logging in the cypress console.
 - You don't want the a11y issues failing the entire e2e tests - this can be an issue if you're adding this to a existing project.

 ## Installation